Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 <b>I've also added some tables, no need to memorize them, just take a look at them once a day or few times and you'll able to understand those concepts easily</b>

-`Source of the questions: google, chatGPT, github repos, etc`
+`Source of the questions: Google, ChatGPT, Github repos, etc`

 ---